Skip to content

 Two generations, one promise: get the water right.

 Langer Drilling and Pump is a father-and-son operation rooted in Midvale, Idaho.
-Pike has been drilling wells in this country for years, and his son Jay grew up around the rigs before serving in the United States Marine Corps.
+Jay grew up around the rigs before serving in the United States Marine Corps.
 After his enlistment Jay came home to work alongside his dad, raise his family, and build a business his neighbors can rely on.

 More about Pike and Jay